Albertlovi/Randomization-for-Clustering/README.md

 The datasets folder contains custom datasets used across the different methods.
 Specifically, we include two distinct datasets to analyze different aspects of clustering performance.

-The algorithms folder contains all the important code related to the three clustering algorithms studied.
-In order to run the algorithms we need to execute the Lloyd.py, DBSCAN.py and ().py files.
-Once they are executed, the corresponding results for this methods will appear in the folder of each method.
-Depending on the algorithm, the different folders for the methods also contain ready to run scripts regarding different metrics or implementations.
+The algorithms folder contains all the important code related to the different clustering algorithms studied.
+In order to run the algorithms, we need to execute the Lloyd.py, KMeans.py, DBSCAN.py, and GMM.py files.
+Once they are executed, the corresponding results for these methods will appear in the respective Results folder.

+Apart from the above main files, there are other scripts ready to run.
+The KMeans_elbow_method.py file performs the elbow method for KMeans.
+The algorithm_comparison.py file compares the KMeans, DBSCAN, and Gaussian Mixture algorithms on three different datasets and saves the results in the algorithm_comparison.png file.
+Finally, the Rand_Score_Comparison.py file calculates the Rand Score Indexes for the KMeans and Gaussian Mixture Models based on a ground-truth dataset containing the correct labels for the data points.